meows/racket/docs/complex.md

    Another restatement of this is: Let `ℕ` be the smallest set which obeys all the above 4 rules.
 Both of these seemingly different restatements of the same rule serve to exclude anything extra from what we've defined for our set.

-   Otherwise, people might propose that your system is underdescribed:

-   1. Let us test the theory that `π ∈ ℕ`.
-   2. By implication of Axiom 2, `π++` is also natural.
-   3. `0++ == π++`?
-Let us evaluate a hypothesis.
-   4. `0 == π` We use Axiom 4 to rewrite the string.

-   We now have a problem because `π` is not reachable from `0` with `S`; so to protect induction, we need a way to exclude elements which can't be accessed from `0` with `S`.
+   They also make sure that an inductive proof can cover the entire set.

 ## Addition